quantizor/markdown-to-jsx/README.md

  */
 ```

 \* **NOTE: JSX does not natively preserve newlines in multiline text.
-In general, writing markdown directly in JSX is discouraged and it's a better idea to keep your content in separate .md files and require them, perhaps using webpack's [raw-loader](https://github.com/webpack-contrib/raw-loader).**
+In general, writing markdown directly in JSX is discouraged and it's a better idea to keep your content in separate .md files and require them, perhaps using webpack's [raw-loader](https://github.com/webpack-contrib/raw-loader) or [transpile-md-to-json](https://www.npmjs.com/package/transpile-md-to-json).**

 ### Parsing Options